johnhcc/ofc_mediax/README.md

 Have you ever embedded images into a Powerpoint presentation, and then misplaced or deleted the original images?
 This is a tool to recover those embedded media files.

-ofc_mediax extracts media files (such as images and movies) from pptx, docx, or xlsx files.
+ofc_mediax extracts media files (such as images and movies) from pptx, docx, xlsx, and related files.
+Limited support for OpenDocument formats.

 ### Usage Examples